What are they?

 The PPDS will also absorb the Participation Percentage of any consolidated post-tax losses recorded by the Society, any such amount being debited to a reserve account maintained by the Society for the purpose of the PPDS (the "PPDS Reserve Account").
 Any net profits which are eligible to be paid to holders of PPDS as dividends but which are not so paid will be credited to the PPDS Reserve Account.

-No dividends may be paid on the PPDS in years where the Society incurs consolidated post-tax losses or where the PPDS Reserve Account is in deficit as a result of previous years' losses.
+No dividends may be paid on the PPDS where the PPDS Reserve Account is in deficit as a result of previous year's losses.

-There is no balance on the PPDS Reserve Account currently.
+The deficit on the PPDS Reserve Account is (£506k).

 Dividends on the PPDS are non-cumulative.